Fixitfetish/fpga_potpourri/doc/cplxlib/_readme_cplx.md

 type or vendor specific code but use entities of the DSP library instead.

 The CPLX library includes
 * common complex record type
+* reset values and standard constants
 * basic building blocks for complex arithmetic
 * support of rounding, clipping/saturation and overflow detection
 * abstraction layer to hide FPGA device specific DSP primitives